BNSC1/android-notes/README.md

 `LiveData`: a class in the Android Jetpack library that is a lifecycle-aware observable data holder class, which means that it allows you to observe changes to a data source and automatically update the UI when the data changes.

+`Palette` can extract prominent color of an image

+`SpannableString`: allows you to apply formatting, styling, and other decorations to a portion of a text string.
+It is a subclass of CharSequence, which means that it can be used anywhere that a regular string is used.

+`Spannable`: an interface that allows you to apply one or more formatting or styling "spans" to a portion of a text.
+A Spannable is similar to a SpannableString, but it is more general in that it can be applied to any class that implements the CharSequence interface.

+`SharedPreferences` is a mechanism for storing key-value pairs of data in a persistent storage
+- `commit()` writes the changes synchronously to the disk, blocking the calling thread until the write operation has completed.
+Means it can cause delay to UI thread.
+- `apply()` writes the changes asynchronously to the disk, without blocking the calling thread.
+Means that the apply operation is a non-blocking operation and does not cause any delay in the UI thread.
+The changes made with `apply()` are also guaranteed to be eventually persisted to disk, even if the app is killed before the operation is completed.

 ## Architecture

 Model: models, local/remove data source and repository.
 Represents the data and the business logic of the Android Application.